 What is a bone scan and how is it performed?

-A bone scan is a diagnostic imaging test used to determine whether cancer has spread beyond the prostate.
-A radioactive material called a radiotracer is injected into the patient's bloodstream and accumulates predominantly in the bones where it can be detected by an imaging device.
-The resulting two-dimensional or three-dimensional images can reveal various processes such as bony fractures, infection, inflammation and changes secondary to presence of cancer cells.
+A bone scan is a diagnostic imaging test used to determine whether prostate cancer has spread to the skeleton.
+A radioactive material called a radiotracer is injected into the patient's bloodstream and accumulates predominantly in the bones where it can be detected by a gamma camera.
+The resulting two-dimensional or three-dimensional images can reveal various processes such as bony fractures, infection, inflammation and changes secondary to the presence of cancer cells.
 18F-sodium fluoride is a positron emitting radiotracer that uses a PET camera and is similar to a bone scan with better sensitivity for bone metastases.

 How are PET and PSMA studies used for prostate cancer?